-Responsibilities of Management and Those Charged with Governance for the FinancialStatements
+Responsibilities of Management and Those Charged with Governance for the Ind ASFinancial Statements

-The Company's Board of Directors is responsible for the matters stated in section134(5) of the Act with respect to the preparation of these Ind AS financial statementsthat give a true and fair view of the financial position financial performance(includingother comprehensive income) changes in equity and cash flows of the Company in accordance withthe Ind AS and other accounting principles generally accepted in India including Ind AS prescribedunder section 133 of the Act read with the Companies (Indian Accounting Standards) Rules2015 as amended.
-This responsibility also includes maintenance of adequate accountingrecords in accordance with the provisions of the Act for safeguarding the assets of theCompany and for preventing and detecting frauds and other irregularities; selection andapplication of appropriate accounting policies; making judgments and estimates that arereasonable and prudent; and design implementation and maintenance of adequate internalfinancial controls that were operating effectively for ensuring the accuracy andcompleteness of the accounting records relevant to the preparation and presentation of the financial statements thatgive a true and fair view and are free from materialmisstatement whether due to fraud or error.
+The Company's Board of Directors is responsible for the matters stated in section134(5) of the Act with respect to the preparation of these Ind AS financial statementsthat give a true and fair view of the financial position financial performance(includingother comprehensive income) changes in equity and cash flows of the Company in accordancewith the accounting principles generally accepted in India including Ind AS prescribedunder section 133 of the Act read with the Companies (Indian Accounting Standards) Rules2015 as amended.
+This responsibility also includes maintenance of adequate accountingrecords in accordance with the provisions of the Act for safeguarding of the assets of theCompany and for preventing and detecting frauds and other irregularities; selection andapplication of appropriate accounting policies; making judgments and estimates that arereasonable and prudent; and design implementation and maintenance of adequate internalfinancial controls that were operating effectively for ensuring the accuracy andcompleteness of the accounting records relevant to the preparation and presentation ofthe Ind AS financial statements that give a true and fair view and are free from materialmisstatement whether due to fraud or error.

-In preparing the financial statements management is responsible for assessingthe Company's ability to continue as a going concern disclosing as applicable mattersrelated to going concern and using the going concern basis of accounting unless managementeither intends to liquidate the Company or to cease operations or has no realisticalternative but to do so.
+In preparing the Ind AS financial statements management is responsible for assessingthe Company's ability to continue as a going concern disclosing as applicable mattersrelated to going concern and using the going concern basis of accounting unless managementeither intends to liquidate the Company or to cease operations or has no realisticalternative but to do so.

-The Board of Directors is also responsible for overseeing the Company's financialreporting process.
+Those Board of Directors are also responsible for overseeing the Company's financialreporting process.

-Auditor's Responsibilities for the Audit of the Financial Statements
+Auditor's Responsibilities for the Audit of the Ind AS Financial Statements

 Our objectives are to obtain reasonable assurance about whether the Ind AS financialstatements as a whole are free from material misstatement whether due to fraud or errorand to issue an auditor's report that includes our opinion.
 Reasonable assurance is a highlevel of assurance but is not a guarantee that an audit conducted in accordance with SAswill always detect a material misstatement when it exists.
 Misstatements can arise fromfraud or error and are considered material if individually or in the aggregate theycould reasonably be expected to influence the economic decisions of users taken on thebasis of this Ind AS financial statements.
 As part of an audit in accordance with SAs weexercise professional judgment and maintain professional skepticism throughout the audit.We also:

-Identify and assess the risks of material misstatement of the financialstatements whether due to fraud or error design and perform audit procedures responsiveto those risks and obtain audit evidence that is sufficient and appropriate to provide abasis for our opinion.
+Identify and assess the risks of material misstatement of the Ind AS financialstatements whether due to fraud or error design and perform audit procedures responsiveto those risks and obtain audit evidence that is sufficient and appropriate to provide abasis for our opinion.
 The risk of not detecting a material misstatement resulting fromfraud is higher than for one resulting from error as fraud may involve collusionforgery intentional omissions misrepresentations or the override of internal control.

-Obtain an understanding of internal financial controls relevant to the audit in order todesign audit procedures that are appropriate in the circumstances.
-Under section 143(3)(i)of the Act we are also responsible for expressing our opinion on whether the Company hasadequate internal financial controls system in place and the operatingeffectiveness of such controls.
+Obtain an understanding of internal control relevant to the audit in order todesign audit procedures that are appropriate in the circumstances.
+Under section 143(3)(i)of the Act we are also responsible for expressing our opinion on whether the Company hasadequate internal financial controls with reference to financial statements in place andthe operating effectiveness of such controls.

 Evaluate the appropriateness of accounting policies used and the reasonablenessof accounting estimates and related disclosures made by management.

 Conclude on the appropriateness of management's use of the going concern basisof accounting and based on the audit evidence obtained whether a material uncertaintyexists related to events or conditions that may cast significant doubt on the Company'sability to continue as a going concern.
-If we conclude that a material uncertainty existswe are required to draw attention in our auditor's report to the related disclosures inthe financial statements or if such disclosures are inadequate to modify ouropinion.
+If we conclude that a material uncertainty existswe are required to draw attention in our auditor's report to the related disclosures inthe Ind AS financial statements or if such disclosures are inadequate to modify ouropinion.
 Our conclusions are based on the audit evidence obtained up to the date of ourauditor's report.
 However future events or conditions may cause the Company to cease tocontinue as a going concern.

-Evaluate the overall presentation structure and content of the financialstatements including the disclosures and whether the Ind AS financial statementsrepresent the underlying transactions and events in a manner that achieves fairpresentation.
+Evaluate the overall presentation structure and content of the Ind AS financialstatements including the disclosures and whether the Ind AS financial statementsrepresent the underlying transactions and events in a manner that achieves fairpresentation.

 We communicate with those charged with governance regarding among other matters theplanned scope and timing of the audit and significant audit findings including anysignificant deficiencies in internal control that we identify during our audit.

 We also provide those charged with governance with a statement that we have compliedwith relevant ethical requirements regarding independence and to communicate with themall relationships and other matters that may reasonably be thought to bear on ourindependence and where applicable related safeguards.

 Report on Other Legal and Regulatory Requirements

-(1) As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government of India in terms of sub-section (11) of Section 143 ofthe Act we give in "Annexure 1" a statement on the matters specified in paragraphs 3 and 4 of the Order.
+(1) As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government of India in terms of section 143(11) of the Act we givein "Annexure 1" a statement on the matters specified in paragraphs 3 and 4 ofthe Order to the extent applicable.

-(2) As required by Section 143(3) of the Act we report that:
+(2) As required by section 143(3) of the Act we report that:

 a.
 We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit;